-There are three parts of Form I-765ws.
-The first part asks for your full name (your family name, given name, and middle name).
+There are three parts to Form I-765WS.
+The first asks for your full name (your family name, given name, and middle name).
 The second part asks for your financial information.
 You’ll have to report a U.S. dollar amount for your current annual income, current annual expenses, and the total current value of your assets.
 The third part allows you to explain your economic necessity to work further.

 Your current annual expenses include any bills, car or house payments, school tuition, or other costs you face.
 Be sure that all expenses are annual instead of monthly.